ankushsingh999/WS-Hexa-Stewart/README.md

-# WS-Hexa-Stewart
-Worksapce analysis of a walking hexapod and Stewart Gough Mechanism.
+# Worksapce analysis of a walking hexapod and Stewart Gough Mechanism

 Visually derived the 3D COW (Constant Orienation Workspace) for Both a Hexapod Stewart-Gough Platform (manipulator) and a Radially Symmetric Hexapod Walking robot when the upper platform is horizontal.